-Implementation Strategy 1.2b: Plan Develop a plan for infrastructure development in the Railroad District Master Plan area by securing permission to secure for necessary rail crossings to allow for infrastructure development by working with affected property owners.
+Implementation Strategy 1.2b: Plan-Develop a plan for infrastructure development-in the Railroad District Master Plan area by-securing including securing permission to secure for necessary rail crossings to allow for infrastructure development by working with affected property owners and evaluating the City's access and circulation standards in the zoning and subdivision codes that create a barrier to efficient infrastructure development.

-Implementation Steps: Work with ODOT, private rail company, affected landowners, and other stakeholders to secure permission for a rail crossingat Belmont Rd.
+Implementation Steps: Work with ODOT, private rail company, affected landowners, and other stakeholders to secure permission for a rail crossing-at Belmont Rd.